sparkplug/momoapi-node/README.md

 const { Collections } = momo({ callbackHost: process.env.CALLBACK_HOST });
 ```

-The global configuration must contain the following;
+The global configuration consists of the following;

 - `baseUrl`: An optional base url to the MTN Momo API.
-By default the staging base url will be used
+By default the sandbox base url will be used
 - `environment`: Optional enviroment, either "sandbox" or "production".
-Sandbox by default
+Sandbox is used by default
 - `callbackHost`: The domain where you webhooks urls are hosted;